YasminLuzia/alura-books/README.md

 # alura-books
-A book website to cover the basics of a fullstack React/JS project
+A book website to cover the basics of a fullstack React/JS project, this is the front-end part

 Keywords:
 - Front-end